Let’s talk about branding, not blanding

 6. Get a great design team involved.
 Designers don’t just pick colours!
 It takes years of knowledge and a whole suite of programs to craft graphics, know what is effective in what medium, or understand what keywords will be most effective for you.
 Technical constraints and design norms are constantly changing.
 Don’t try and do it yourself, at best you’ll spend twice as long for an average solution.
 Avoid the hassle and bring your brand to life with the help of a great design team.

-Cannings Purple’s Design and Digital team can help you brand, rebrand, refresh or pitch something entirely new.
+Purple’s Design and Digital team can help you brand, rebrand, refresh or pitch something entirely new.
 Take a look at our design package options and let us know if you are ready for a new look.